svaarala/duktape/doc/modules.rst

 This document discusses the barebone CommonJS-based module framework built into Duktape 1.x (moved into an optional extra in Duktape 2.x):

-* Ecmascript modules are defined using the CommonJS module format:
+* ECMAScript modules are defined using the CommonJS module format:

   - http://wiki.commonjs.org/wiki/Modules/1.1.1